City-Skylines-Modding/City-Skylines-Mod/README.md

 # Unlock All

-Unlocks all milestones in CitySkylines.
+Unlocks all milestones in CitySkylines allowing the player access to al buildings types.

 ## Overview